Amazon Prime Day 2018: Rumored date and other details

 What kinds of deals can I expect?

-There's little question that Prime Day will bring deals on many, if not most, of Amazon's branded products: Fire TV devices, Fire tablets, Kindle e-readers and of course every Echo.
+There's little question that Prime Day will bring deals on many, if not most, of Amazon's branded products: Fire TV ($70 at Amazon.com) devices, Fire tablets, Kindle e-readers and of course every Echo.

 Speaking of which...